-The Fire Service Executive Development Institute (FSEDI) is a program developed by the IAFC and funded by a grant from Motorola Solutions Foundation to provide new and aspiring chiefs with the tools they need to have a successful and productive tenure.
-The 2016 session is the fourth program funded by the MSF in conjunction with the IAFC.
+The Fire Service Executive Development Institute (FSEDI) is a program developed by the IAFC and funded by a grant from Motorola Solutions Foundation (MSF) to provide new and aspiring chiefs with the tools they need to have a successful and productive tenure.
+The 2018 session is the sixth program funded by the MSF in conjunction with the IAFC.

 Criteria and Guidelines

 Application is open to new (a year or less in the position) and aspiring (currently applying for chief positions or in department's succession plan) chiefs who have demonstrated a commitment to career advancement and enhancing the fire-EMS service through their leadership.